-On May 22, 1860, the Mount Pleasant Methodist Episcopal Church was organized in a little community once called White Horse (1825), Campbell’s Cross Roads, Mount Pleasant (1840), Five Points (1879), Richwood (1889) and “Hell Town.”
+On May 22, 1860, the Mount Pleasant Methodist Episcopal Church was organized in a little community that had been called White Horse (1825), Campbell’s Cross Roads, Mount Pleasant (1840), Five Points (1879), Richwood (1889) and “Hell Town.”
 Preliminary meetings were held at Clems Run School House, located a mile south of the White Horse Tavern, which stood on the site of the present recreation field.
-Following this, the present Richwood Academy, a school house at the time, was used as a church.
+Following this, the present Richwood Academy (a school house at the time) was used as a church.
 In fair weather, church meetings were held outside in the grove of trees.

 During the 1800’s, the church was called Mount Pleasant and Five Points.
 Many improvements and alterations were made over the years.
 In 1891, the belfry was erected on the front of the church.
 On May 29, 1889, an iron fence was placed in front of the church and around the graveyard.
 On December 21, 1923, a heater and chimney were installed at a cost of $426.55, paid for by the Ladies Aid.
 At one time the balcony extended down both sides of the sanctuary.
 Hooks on the front windows by the choir and organ lofts held curtains across the stage or pulpit area for entertainment.
 In February, 1925, the stained glass windows in the sanctuary were installed.
 A huge chandelier with glass prisms hung in the center of the church was first kerosene.
 It was electrified in December, 1925.
 The balcony was removed from the side walls when new side lights were installed at the same time.
 The present balcony was probably renovated at that time as well.
 The first Sunday School room was added in 1940—the room behind the pulpit, and the basement room behind the heater room.
 In 1955, a new Sunday School building was built on ground adjoining the church.
 This is our present day Educational Building.